stackrox/stackrox/roxctl/netpol/generate/README.md

 The output can be redirected to a single file by using `--output-file=out.yaml` parameter.

 When expecting multiple network policies to be generated on the output, the user can choose the `--output-dir=<name>` option to generate the policies into a folder where each network policy will be output to a separate file.

-When running in a CI pipeline, `roxctl generate netpol` may benefit from the `--fail` option that stops the processing on the first encountered error.
+When running in a CI pipeline, `roxctl netpol generate` may benefit from the `--fail` option that stops the processing on the first encountered error.

-Using the `--strict` parameter produces an error "_there were errors during execution_" if any warnings appeared during the processing.
+Using the `--strict` parameter produces an error "_there were errors during execution_"if any warnings appeared during the processing.
 Note that the combination of `--strict` and `--fail` will not stop on the first warning, as the interpretation of warnings as errors happens at the end of execution.